-- 1. Descriptive processes answer "How is this done?"
+- Descriptive processes answer "How is this done?"
 These texts describe how a process occurs so that readers can understand it better. - 2.
 Prescriptive processes are instructions; they explain "How can I do this?"
 In other words, they prescribe how something should be done so that readers can do it. - 3.
 Blended descriptive and prescriptive processes make the main thrust of the document a descriptive process while having a few call-out boxes summarizing how the readers can perform the process.
 In other words, writers may address both "How can I do this?" and "How is this done?" in different parts of one text.
 Alternatively, they might develop different versions of the same document for two audiences-an audience of users and an audience of interested parties.

-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://library.achievingthedream.org/ herkimertechnicalwriting/?p=105#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here: https://library.achievingthedream.org/ herkimertechnicalwriting/?p=105